Paris Saint-Germain FC: Supporters

-In response, the club's owners, Canal+, encouraged non-violent KoB fans to gather at the other end of the stadium, giving rise to the Virage Auteuil in 1991, spearheaded by the ultra groups Supras Auteuil, Lutece Falco and Tigris Mystic.
-The measure worked at first, but a violent, racially motivated rivalry slowly emerged between the two stands.
-The situation came to a head in 2010 before a match against Marseille.
-Boulogne fan Yann Lorence was killed following a brawl between groups from both stands outside the Parc, forcing PSG president Robin Leproux to take action.
-In what became known as the Plan Leproux, the club exiled all groups from the Parc and also banned them from away matches.
-It took six years for the ultras to regain their place in the stadium.
-Former VA supporters formed the Collectif Ultras Paris (CUP) in May 2016, and the club agreed to their return in October 2016.
+In response, the club's owners, Canal+, encouraged non-violent KoB fans to gather at the opposite end of the stadium, leading to the creation of the Virage Auteuil in 1991.
+This section was spearheaded by the ultra groups Supras Auteuil, Lutece Falco, and Tigris Mystic.
+The initiative initially succeeded, but a violent, racially charged rivalry gradually developed between the two stands.
+Tensions peaked in 2010, before a match against Olympique de Marseille, when Boulogne fan Yann Lorence was killed following a brawl outside the Parc between supporters from both stands.
+This tragedy prompted PSG president Robin Leproux to implement the Plan Leproux, which exiled all supporter groups from the Parc and banned them from away matches.
+After former VA supporters formed the Collectif Ultras Paris (CUP) in May 2016, the club allowed their return in October of the same year.

-Based in Auteuil, the CUP are currently the only officially recognized ultra group by the club.
-They share the stadium with other licensed groups: Hoolicool, Vikings 27 and Handicap PSG in the Paris stand; and Les Amis du PSG, Titi Fosi and PSG Grand Sud in the Borelli stand.
-Previously, PSG also recognized Supras Auteuil, Lutece Falco and Tigris Mystic from Auteuil; Boulogne Boys, Gavroches and Rangers from Boulogne; and Authentiks, Puissance Paris and Brigade Paris from Paris.
-Former members of Boulogne and new unofficial groups such as Block Parisii have tried to convince the club to relaunch the KoB, without success.
-Instead, PSG allowed the CUP to take over the Boulogne stand starting in the 2025–26 season.
-Hooligan firm Karsud are also still active, but have been banned from all club matches since 2017.
+Based in Auteuil, the CUP are currently the only ultra group officially recognized by the club.
+PSG allowed the CUP to take over the Boulogne stand starting in the 2025–26 season.
+They share the stadium with other licensed groups: Hoolicool, Vikings 27, and Handicap PSG in the Paris stand; and Les Amis du PSG, Titi Fosi, and PSG Grand Sud in the Borelli stand.
+In the past, PSG also recognized Supras Auteuil, Lutece Falco, and Tigris Mystic from Auteuil; Boulogne Boys, Gavroches, and Rangers from Boulogne; and Authentiks, Puissance Paris, and Brigade Paris from Paris.
+The hooligan firm Karsud remains active but has been banned from all PSG matches since 2017.